 1. ASR Explained

-Windows Defender is one of the key pillars within Microsoft’s security products.
-Windows defender is enabled out of the box when deploying Windows 10.
-But only relying on the basic configuration is not the best practice.
+Microsoft Defender is one of the key pillars of Microsoft’s security products.
+Microsoft Defender is enabled out of the box when deploying Windows.
+Please Beware: Only relying on the basic/default configuration is not the best practice.

 -You can configure them with PowerShell: Set-MPPreference -AttackSurfaceReductionRules_Ids

 –Exclusions will affect every ASR rule.
 But not all ASR rules support exclusions.
 Two of them do not support exclusions:

 –Only enable the ASR rule: “block process creations originating from PSExec and WMI commands” when you are using Intune or another MDM solution!
 Management through Microsoft Endpoint Configuration Manager (MECM) will stop functioning because this rule blocks WMI commands.

 –Cloud-delivered protection has to be enabled as a requirement for the rule: “Block executable files from running unless they meet a prevalence, age, or trusted list criterion”.
 Admins can’t specify anything with this rule, because it’s owned by Microsoft.

 -ASR rules configured in Intune do support wildcard and environmental variables exclusions.
 Beware, ASR rules don’t support user context exclusions, as they’re running in system context.
 Also, it’s very nice that some exclusions are already built-in.

 – Windows event log is the key when you want to wisely audit the ASR rules first.